 While the preheader is the catchiest, the body of the email is the most convincing part.
 The general rules as to conveying your thoughts meant for translation are the same – the reader should get what you are trying to say and hopefully buy your product.

-A good idea is to place a banner with a translation option on your side as well – to make the content clearer if there is no switch to other languages in the menu.
+A good idea is to place a banner with a translation option on your side as well – to make the email content clearer if there is no switch to other languages in the menu.
 It works best when languages are similar (e.g. Norwegian and Sweden, Spanish and Italian, Turkish and Azerbaijani, Romanian and Moldavian).
-This can partially refer to a Russian translator and English to Ukrainian translator because mostly, the population in Ukraine understands Russian well.
+This can partially refer to a Russian translation and Ukrainian translation because mostly, the population in Ukraine understands Russian well.

 Translate preheader and footer content

 Preheader is the first thing that catches the reader’s eye when they decide either to open your email or skip it.
-Make it catchy but simple and provide a translation option so that the reader could comprehend it.
+Make it catchy but simple and provide an email translation option so that the reader could comprehend it.

 Make sure to include it into your email, otherwise, the user will get the first text available from the email with all tags.
 They look weird to a common user arising no interest.